chromaui/learnstorybook.com/README.md

 |              | Spanish          | ❌      |
 | Ember        | English          | ✅      |

-The Design Systems for Developers features the following translations.
+The Design Systems for Developers tutorial features the following translations.
 Some are updated some are not.
 If you want to expand your Storybook and learn how to build a industry grade component library and you're a native speaker of any of the languages detailed below.
 Help us out by updating the translations.
 Comment in the issue above.

 | Translation | Updated |
 | ----------- | ------- |